deevolutionism/thesis-coding-challenge/readme.md

 Rather than the footer being a child of the main section content, it would need to be moved out and become a sibling.
 This way their position in the document would be based block-like and independant of flex positioning. flex would still be used to position items within the nav - but would not be necessary to position the nav itself.

 changes
-1. the hamburger has been removed from desktop size, but will shop up on tablet / mobile screeens.
+1. the hamburger has been removed from desktop size, but will show up on tablet / mobile screeens.
 2. footer menu will appear in the mobile hambuger menu instead because the text will not fit on mobile otherwise.

 outstanding
-1. mobile
+1. mobile performance considerations the
 2. add password view toggle